AvolitesLtd/TitanManual/docs/system-settings/usb-expert.md

 In the top left hand window **Connected Panels**, an icon to the left of each panel shows its status.

-- Panels in normal operation has a green USB icon (1).
+- Panels in normal operation show a green USB icon (1).
-- Panels with an update available or which are in Boot Mode show a download/clock icon (2).
+- Panels with an update available or which are in Boot Mode awaiting update show a download/clock icon (2).
+Carry out the update procedure in the next section.
 - Panels which are not responding show a yellow exclamation icon (3).
+Try performing a panel reset, if this does not help then contact Avolites support.
-- Panels which are in Boot Mode show a spanner icon (4).
+- Panels which have been manually put into Boot Mode show a spanner icon (4).
+If this is not intentional you can select the panel and click **Exit Boot** on the right.

 ![USB Expert panel status](/docs/images/USB-Expert-Panel-Status.png)